 Carelessness when handling data provided by a case company under the assurance of confidentiality may affect the whole CBS community.
 If sensitive information that was intended for back-end use only finds its way to the public realm by accident or through negligence, it may negatively affect any inclination on the part of a case company to provide data to future students.
 In this way, CBS may lose a partnership because a company loses faith in CBS´ ability to safeguard and protect sensitive data.
 As a business university, where a good and trusting relationship with real-life business communities is essential not only for training purposes but also for future graduate recruitment, this is a very serious prospect indeed.

 In rare cases, it may even turn legal.
-This is especially true of violations of third party personal integrity through the disclosure of sensitive information about a person, which is what is discussed in the GDPR section of this course.
+This is especially true of violations of third party personal integrity through the disclosure of sensitive information about a person, which is what is discussed in the GDPR section of this guide.

 The CBS community